About the maker

 Over the last years, several media have published articles on Jan Strumphler:

-Also, the book 400 year violinmaking in the Netherlands, that was published on occasion of the 50th anniversary of the Dutch Group of Violin- and Bow making in 1999, includes an interview with Jan Strumphler and photographs of several of his bows.
+Also, the book “400 year violinmaking in the Netherlands”, that was published on occasion of the 50th anniversary of the Dutch Group of Violin- and Bow making in 1999, features an interview with Jan Strumphler and photographs of several of his bows.
 The book is out of print, but Jan still has several copies available.